Indigo (RM album): Promotion

+Seen in the video are Robert Irwin's landscape architecture, John Chamberlain's crushed metal sculptures, Richard Serra's Torqued Ellipses, and Dan Flavin's 1973 light sculpture untitled (to you, Heiner, with admiration and affection).
+RM chose to showcase the aforementioned in his performances because of his admiration for the respective artists and his fascination with the conception and creation of their works.

 Critical reception

 On Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, Indigo has received an average score of 87 based on six reviews, indicating "universal acclaim".
 Consequences Mary Siroky wrote that Indigo "feels like a gift to [RM's] own creative spirit as much as it does a gift to the listeners" and that it "captures something about the human experience, which is that there's room for the kind of bone-deep heartache...alongside the joy."
 She summarized the album as "a record from a writer at the very top of his game who has proven that he still has so far to go and so much to share", with praise for the way RM expresses his frustrations about a "uniquely isolating chapter of life, the "creative catharsis" and experimentation evident on the album, and its "poignant unraveling of heartbreak and hope."
 Siroky pinpointed "Still Life", "All Day", and "Wild Flower" as essential tracks from the album.

 Clash observed that “RM is at his kaleidoscopic best on new solo album Indigo.”
 Abbie Aitken highlighted the "sense of growth" and change in perspective present on Indigo in her review for Clash magazine.
 She described the record as "a more candid representation" of RM" that "presents a vivid accumulation of lessons learnt, artistic prowess and a mature outlook on ageing."
 She gave it an 8/10 rating, writing that "the inclusion of art combined with the presence of an interpretation of nature...feels calming, relatable and fresh".
 Aitken also commended RM's "meticulous" choice in collaborators, noting that "each track works within the featured artists confines."
 She concluded that the album "is a charming look into the mentality of a global superstar."